bigpapiarnold/smolplanets_documentation/docs/source/index.rst

 A well structured and dedicated Team; for the good of all
 *********************************************************
-The SmolPlanets development team is a divers and competent team that has experience in putting great things into practice.
+The CSS development team is a divers and competent team that has experience in putting great things into practice.
 With the core team mostly stationed in central Europe, we ensure maximum work ethics and qualitiy NFTs.